mkhaled87/DormantBitcoinHunter/readme.md

 3. In your scheduled run job (or if run manually), call the script with: `python3 bitcoin_finder.py`.

 4. Have Fun !
-If you were lucky and got some BTCs, remember to donate a little to my BTC address: `1MKHALEDqXhBzqa86hj8FbDGW5HvDdA5Tq`.
+If you were lucky and got some BTCs, remember to donate a little to any of my addresses below.

 ## DONATIONS